pexaorj/nginx-consul-nodejs-terraform/README.md

 #### Folders

->Docker - contain all files to build docker images Scripts - contain all scripts
+>Docker - contains all files to build docker images Scripts - contains all scripts
-Terraform - contain all tf files used to deploy the infrastructure during this demo Vagrant - used to build one Ubuntu test machine
+Terraform - contains all tf files used to deploy the infrastructure during this demo Vagrant - used to build one Ubuntu test machine